ibm-ecosystem-engineering/cp4d-watsonx-install/install-guide/docs/intro.md

 # Intro

-## Getting started

-The goal of this tutorial is to provide the steps of installing watsonx.ai on an existing OpenShift cluster.
-This will include an installation of IBM Cloud Pak for Data version 4.8.3.
+This tutorial provides the steps of installing watsonx.ai on an existing OpenShift cluster.

+The tutorial includes steps on the following processes:

+1. Validating storage requirements for cloud pak for data and watsonx.ai
+2. Installing cloud pak for data and watsonx.ai
+   1. The tutorial provides two methods to choose from: a manual method using cpd-cli and an automated method using cloud-pak-deployer